fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 * Minimum iterations per (message_size, N) pair: 100
 * Load balancing strategies: ECMP, DLB, packet spray

 For each (message_size, N) pair, record average, P50, P95, and P99 BusBW, ECN marking ratio, PFC pause count, and per-link utilization.
-The collective algorithm in use MUST be verified via library tracing for each message size bucket and reported alongside the BusBW result.
-If the library selects the algorithm dynamically (e.g., tree-based for small messages, ring for large messages), algo_factor varies with message size and MUST be reported per bucket, not as a single value.
-For ring AllReduce, algo_factor = 2*(n-1)/n.
-See {{test-collective}} for the full algo_factor reference table and mandatory reporting requirements.
+BusBW MUST be computed per the BusBW definition in {{!TERMINOLOGY}}; algo_factor is fixed per collective type and does not vary with the algorithm the library selects at runtime.
+The runtime algorithm selected by the library for each message-size bucket MUST be verified via library tracing and documented as part of the test conditions.

-**Reporting** : Tabulate BusBW for each (message_size, N, LB_strategy, algo_factor) combination.
-The algo_factor column is REQUIRED; results without it are incomplete.
+**Reporting** : Tabulate BusBW for each (message_size, N, LB_strategy, Algorithm (verified)) combination.
+The "Algorithm (verified)" column is REQUIRED; results without it are incomplete.
 Plot BusBW vs. N for each message size.
 Report BusBW efficiency = BusBW / NIC_line_rate.

 ## AlltoAll Benchmark